deutsche-nationalbibliothek/dataset-tools/docs/datashed.md

 and the current index.
 It is important to note, that only the documents contained in the index are archived.
 If there are documents that have not yet been indexed, the index should be updated first.
-By default, the compression is biased towards high compression ration at expense of speed.
+By default, the compression is biased towards high compression ratio at expense of speed.
 This behavior can be changed using the `--fast` or `--best` flag.

 ```console